-However, we do not have a proof to deny another possibility that some computational artifacts unstabilize the initial X-ray structure.
+To deny another possibility that some computational artifacts unstabilize the initial X-ray structure of oxy T-state.
 We planned to perform an additional simulation from the different initial structure (oxy R-state: PDB code 2DN1) which is the stable structure of oxy-hemoglobin.
-It is expected that our additional simulation maintains the X-ray quaternary structure of hemoglobin because this structure do not have large suppression.
+It is expected that our simulation maintains the X-ray quaternary structure of hemoglobin because this structure do not have any stresses.